cktang88/llm-card-game/game-rules.md

 **6. Combat & Action Flow**

-- On their turn, players typically do all of the following (in order), one each:
+- On their turn, players typically do the following (in order):
-  1. Playing a unit card to your Reinforcement Row.
+  1. Playing a unit card to your Reinforcement Row (limit one per turn).
-  2. Moving a unit from your Reinforcement Row to your Front Line.
+  2. Moving any number of ready units from your Reinforcement Row to your Front Line.
   3. Using your Commander's ability (these are usually powerful abilities that are used sparingly, they have cooldowns).
   4. Draw a card from their deck.
 If it is exhausted, reshuffle discard pile into deck.
   5. Ends the turn.